0simp/AviaPlugins/README.md

 Improves avia's built in favourites system by adding a button to the image viewer to add the image to favourites, a refresh button to the favourites panel (click to make images/gifs added via the add favourites button show up) and making clicking on an image/gif put the link into the chat bar instead of copying it to the clipboard.
 This plugin is just a combination of AddToFavourites,FavsToChat and a new refresh button.

-# BetterImageViewer
+# BetterImageViewer (DISCONTINUED)

 Improves stoat's image viewer by adding a button to view the image in a new tab.
-Also fixes the bar thing with all the buttons on it going off the screen on phones
+Also fixes the bar thing with all the buttons on it going off the screen on phones.
+This plugin has been discontinued because im sick and fucking tired of constantly dealing with nonsensical javascript BULLSHIT AHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH

 **EXAMPLE:**